DaemonF/dcdn/README.md

 - [ ] Implement URL caching to disk on C.Serv
 - [ ] Allow certain things to be accessed over HTTP to the C Serv (ie low latency metadata and chunks)
 - [ ] Persist as much as possible on the client
-- [ ] More Doccumentation of the protocol
+- [ ] More Documentation of the protocol
 - [ ] Add tons of stat collection for research

 ## Running the Examples ##